 The State of Michigan has appealed the decision and asked the Court of Claims to delay enforcement of its ruling pending a decision on the appeal.
-Thereafter, the Court of Claims ruled that it would delay enforcement of its ruling until February 19, 2023, at which point the voter-initiated versions of IWOWA and ESTA will be enforceable.
+The Court of Claims ruled on July 29, 2022 that it would delay enforcement of its ruling until February 19, 2023, at which point the voter-initiated versions of IWOWA and ESTA will be enforceable.